Tomideerinola/JoyXpress/README.md

 ## Architecture

-Transjoy follows a **modular divisional blueprint structure** in Flask:
+JoyXpress follows a **modular divisional blueprint structure** in Flask:

-Transjoy is organized using a modular divisional blueprint structure in Flask.
+JoyXpress  is organized using a modular divisional blueprint structure in Flask.
 The application is grouped into clearly defined packages, each responsible for a specific domain of the system.
 Authentication handles access for users, agents, and administrators.
 User modules manage sender-related actions and services.
 Agent modules control rider and driver operations.
 Shipment modules handle parcel creation, tracking, and status management.
 Payment modules are responsible for payment processing and post-payment workflows.
 The tracking module provides public access for parcel tracking using tracking IDs.
 Administrative modules oversee system management and supervision.
 Templates store the HTML views used across the application, while static files contain CSS, JavaScript, and other assets used for styling and interactivity.

 **Models include:**